 Robert M. Wolf, counsel to the firm, is a member of the New Jersey (1987) and New York (1986) bars and is admitted to practice before the United States District Courts for the District of New Jersey, Southern District of New York, Eastern District of New York and Northern District of New York.
-He has also appeared as counsel pro hac vice in court proceedings in other states, including Connecticut, Ohio and Michigan.
+He has also appeared as counsel pro hac vice in court proceedings in other states, including Connecticut, Ohio and Michigan, and is a Solicitor qualified in England and Wales.
 Bob is a 1983 graduate of Syracuse University, where he obtained a bachelor's degree in political science and journalism, and a 1986 graduate of New York Law School, where he obtained his J.D. degree after serving as Notes and Comments Editor with the Journal of International and Comparative Law.

 Prior to joining Finazzo Cossolini O'Leary Meola & Hager, LLC, Bob was associated for nearly 15 years with Budd Larner, P.C., in its Short Hills, New Jersey office, where he primarily handled complex insurance coverage litigation and property insurance subrogation actions.
 As a litigator with a diverse commercial litigation background, Bob also assisted clients in resolving matters without litigation and, when necessary, prosecuted and defended numerous and varied other types of business and personal disputes in court.
 Before joining Budd Larner, Bob was a commercial litigator at Pitney Hardin Kipp & Szuch (now Day Pitney), in Florham Park, New Jersey, and at Giordano Halleran & Ciesla in Middletown, New Jersey.